babashka/babashka/README.md

 If you're a bash expert, you probably don't need this.
 But for those of us who can use a bit of Clojure in their shell scripts, it may be useful.

-Babashka runs as a [GraalVM](https://github.com/oracle/graal) binary which results in faster startup time than Clojure on the JVM.
+Babashka runs as a [GraalVM](https://github.com/oracle/graal) compiled binary which results in faster startup time than Clojure on the JVM.

-The sweet spot for babashka is executing short Clojure snippets in the same space where you would use bash.
+The sweet spot for babashka is executing short Clojure snippets or scripts in the same space where you would use bash.

 Where it can, babashka calls the regular implementation of Clojure on the JVM